Loading...

 Choose Low-Sugar Fruits

-If you're not already doing so, switch to steel-cut oats instead of instant or rolled oats, as they are less processed and have a slower rate of digestion.
+Use steel-cut or old-fashioned rolled oats instead of instant oats, as they are less processed and take longer to digest.

 healthspan-mbl